christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 8)

-(a) Matrilineally, Alexander (grandson of King Herod) and his sister
-    wife "Philo" descend from Mark Antony and Cleopatra.
-The Talmud says that Mark Antony was born to a jewish mother.
-His first wife Fulva was jewish, and Cleopatra was a Ptolemaic ruler and her family had a long history of intermarriage with Jews, so this family was almost fully jewish.
-The bust attributed to Mark Antony that is housed in the Vatican Museum was made over a century after he died during the Flavian dynasty.
-This: https://imgur.com/7RnVvRv is the only bust of him that is believed to have been made during his lifetime. \
-    (b) Theory: Alexander (grandson of King Herod) aka Gaius Julius Alexander, Herodian Prince of Judaea aka Alexander Lysimachus aka Alexander the Alabarch aka Tiberius Julius Alexander Major aka (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania was also the Roman general 'Gnaeus Domitius Corbulo'.
+(a) Theory: Alexander (grandson of King Herod) aka Gaius Julius Alexander, Herodian Prince of Judaea aka Alexander Lysimachus aka Alexander the Alabarch aka Tiberius Julius Alexander Major aka (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania was also the Roman general 'Gnaeus Domitius Corbulo'.
 Gnaeus Domitius Corbulo conquered Armenia alongside Tiberius Julius Alexander (his son Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Tiberius Julius Cotys aka Emperor Nerva), after which, Tigranes VI (Tiberius Julius Alexander) was instilled as king.
 Compare his bust [link] to the famous 'Josephus' (Tiberius Julius Alexander) bust [link].
 Notice a resemblance?
 If this is correct, then he (Alexander) would have been the brother-in-law to Caligula and father-in-law to Domitian.
 Tiridates of Armenia (who would have been Mithridates Chrestus' great-great-grandson) was the one who spread the religion Mithraism which was a syncretic a slave-morality religion to subjugate the Parthians.
 Mithras is inspired from Zoroastrianism, the religion of the Persians/Parthians, but Mithras is the same as Sabazios.
 It’s a solar son deity, a Jupiter.

 ### Chapter 9: Rome